-We offer unbeatable bed bug detection dogs and training
+We offer unbeatable bed bug sniffing dogs and training

 Bed bugs have been plaguing humanity for centuries.
 Whilst excavating in the 1990s, archaeologists identified fossilized bed bugs while excavating a 3,550 year old site.
 They even appear in several plays by the Ancient Greek writer Aristophanes.